frc8100/swerve-bot-2025/CONTRIBUTING.md

 - [Git](https://git-scm.com/)
 - [Visual Studio Code](https://code.visualstudio.com/)

+> [!NOTE]
+> It is recommended to use the [WPILib setup guide](https://docs.wpilib.org/en/latest/docs/zero-to-robot/step-2/wpilib-setup.html)

 The first way is to code on your own computer.

 1. Install the above software.